 The Workshop Center Chef will be responsible directly to the Workshop Center Team Coordinator, who is supervised by the Executive Director(s).
 The chef will be a part of the Workshop Center & Operations Teams.
 Members of Highlander’s staff are expected to participate in regular team meetings, monthly staff & Board committee meetings, three Board meetings per year, and other organization-wide events.
 Highlander is a highly participatory workplace, with ample opportunity for staff members to work both autonomously and interdependently across teams.

 COMPENSATION & EMPLOYEE BENEFITS

 Highlander is located on 186 acres of land in rural East Tennessee (near Knoxville) and is considered a “movement home” by thousands of people from all over the world.
 Based on the nature of the position, we encourage applications from people who can commute daily to Highlander, work occasional evenings and weekends, and respond to emergencies as they arise.
-We offer up to $1,000.00 in relocation reimbursements and, if available, temporary transitional housing.
+We encourage applications from East Tennesseans and anyone who would be willing to relocate.
+We offer up to $1,000.00 in relocation reimbursements and, when available, temporary transitional housing.

 HOW TO APPLY